The SALSA MLPA Probemix P018 SHOX is an in vitro diagnostic (IVD)1

 related disorder, 70-80% of SHOX

-mutations are large deletions, 2-6% are partial deletions, and 20-25% are point mutations (Binder 2011, Caliebe et al. 2012).
+mutations are whole gene deletions, 2-6% are partial deletions, and 20-25% are point mutations (Binder 2011, Caliebe et al. 2012).
 Duplications have also been reported in LWD and ISS patients (Benito-Sanz et al. 2011b).
-The MLPA technique can detect most deletions and duplications and therefore complements sequence analysis of SHOX.
+The P018 SHOX probemix can detect most deletions and duplications and therefore complements sequence analysis of SHOX.

-transcript variant 1 and two probes for intron 6 only present in the SHOXb
+transcript variant 1, and one probe for intron 6 only present in the SHOXb

 splice variant.
 Several probes are present for SHOX